dmitrii602/wmc-docs/docs/tools/toolchains/thirdweb-cli.md

 :::info

-To deploy to the WMC network, after running `npx thirdweb deploy`, follow the dashboard link provided and choose WMC from the Network dropdown menu.
+To deploy to the {process.env.BLOCKCHAIN_NETWORK} network, after running `npx thirdweb deploy`, follow the dashboard link provided and choose {process.env.BLOCKCHAIN_NETWORK} from the Network dropdown menu.

 :::

 :::info

-For detailed instructions on using the thirdweb CLI to create and deploy contracts on WMC, refer to the appropriate guide.
+For detailed instructions on using the thirdweb CLI to create and deploy contracts on {process.env.BLOCKCHAIN_NETWORK}, refer to the appropriate guide.

 :::